Hostage (2005 film): Production

 The film's plot is roughly the same as Crais's novel.
 The main difference is that the novel's complicated subplot involving powerful West Coast Mafia crime lord Sonny Benza was removed, with the film giving little explanation of Walter Smith's criminal associates.
 The film also makes the first group of hostage-takers somewhat younger in age than depicted in the novel.
-In addition, the criminal syndicate in the film were portrayed as mysterious criminals rather than a regular Mafia.
+In addition, the criminal syndicate in the film was portrayed as mysterious criminals rather than a regular Mafia.

 Filming took place in the Malibu area (in western Los Angeles County).
 The exterior views of Smith's lavishly appointed house were filmed at a real house in the unincorporated Topanga Canyon area, between Malibu and Los Angeles; the interior scenes were done on sound stages in Hollywood.

 The character Mars, played by Ben Foster, was modeled after Bay Area rap artist Mars by Robert Crais after a friend Dennis Bsharah urged him to look into the horrorcore genre.
 In the movie adaptation, Foster strongly resembles the rapper.
 Jonathan Tucker's name was later changed to Dennis.

 The movie's opening scenes were filmed in the Boyle Heights neighborhood of East Los Angeles, just east of downtown.

 The fictional city of Bristo Camino was possibly intended to be a representation of Ojai or Moorpark.
 Bristo Bay is the name of Bristo Camino in the 2001 Robert Crais novel.

 Release

 Home media

-Hostage was released on DVD & VHS June 21, 2005.
+Hostage was released on DVD & VHS on June 21, 2005 and Blu-ray + Digital HD on August 23, 2011.